mvwijland/balsa/README.md

 ## Feedback

-Feel free to send us feedback on [Twitter](https://twitter.com/getbalsa) or [file an issue](https://github.com/balsa-team/balsa/issues/new).
+Feel free to [file an issue](https://github.com/balsa-team/balsa/issues/new).
 Feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

-If there's anything you'd like to discuss, please feel free to join our [forum](https://community.getbalsa.com).
 In case there is a feature you care about currently missing, make sure to [browse the issue tracker](https://github.com/balsa-team/balsa/issues) and add your "👍" reaction to the issue(s) you care about.
 That way you will help us prioritize those ones.

 ## License